-Tip: The museum can be busy in term time, when many school groups visit, it has often been quieter for us in school holidays, avoid weekends and go early or late.
+Tip: The museum can be busy in term time, when many school groups visit, it has sometimes been quieter for us in school holidays, avoid weekends and go early or late.
 School holidays also bring huge crowds of course.
 You may have to queue outside.

 The mammal hall is spectacular, the life sized blue whale suspended from the ceiling is a memory from my childhood that still impresses me forty years later.

 There are cafes, excellent washrooms and cloakrooms.
 The food is extremely good quality, but more expensive than elsewhere.

 If you visit London at Christmas time you should find an outdoor ice rink and carousel in front of the museum.
-These photos were taken in November, the weather was beautiful and we didn’t need coats at all.
+These photos were taken in November, the weather was beautiful and we didn’t need warm coats at all.
 We were lucky, you have to prepare for anything weather wise.